ovhlabs/knowledge-base/en/_posts/2016-02-24-how-to-log-your-linux.md

 `DESTINATION` : This is were we will deliver logs in nearly real time.
 Here, we have to destinations : The first is the remote Lab, the second one is local.
-I create a new log file locally in order to check if you i $
+I create a new log file locally in order to check if the logs are properly sent.

-It's optional of course, and you should remove it once everything is fine. as you can see, the remote destination will use the template, the local destination will not.
+It's optional of course, and you can safely remove it once everything is fine. as you can see, the remote destination will use the template, the local destination will not.